reisir/settings/README.md

  2. Click on Generate.
    * This deletes files in "yourskin\settings".
 Including any skins you had there or modifications you made to an earlier generated skin.

-## TO-DO for v1.2 release:
- - [x] Fix InputText sizing
- - [x] Add a way to refresh the right skin when variables are changed
-    - [x] Add a way to specify a custom bang to run when variables are changed
- - [x] Handle unformatted files
- - [x] Link syntax Display=Target
- - [x] Add icon support for variables.
-Then move descriptions to X=0r instead of relying on the padding being the same
-   - [x] Update wiki to match
- - [x] Frosted glass plugin
- - [x] Themes
-   - [ ] Dark theme
-   - [ ] Slim theme
- - [x] Make the skin !Log if you have a typo (only for Type atm)
- - [x] Streamline the generation sequence, maybe make Settings "inject" the generated settings skin into the target skin
-   - [x] Make construct.ps1 !RefreshApp and load the generated skin without errors.

 ## TO-DO:
  - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
    - [ ] Make categories and variables have Name defaulted to Key if Name not found during parsing